-HANDBOOKS AND SPECIAL PUBLICATIONS FOR DEVELOPMENT OF RADIOCOMMUNICATION SERVICES bearing in mind a) that there is a need to disseminate information contained within handbooks and special publications as widely as possible throughout the ITU membership in a form which is readily understandable and that can be applied practically, especially in the training of technicians and engineers for use in developing countries, that in establishing priorities for the preparation and publishing of handbooks and special publications, special consideration should be given to the needs of developing countries,
+b) that Radiocommunication handbooks and special publications constitute an authoritative source of technical material relating to radiocommunications that may be of direct benefit to developing countries, bearing in mind a) that there is a need to disseminate information contained within handbooks and special publications as widely as possible throughout the ITU membership in a form which is readily understandable and that can be applied practically, especially in the training of technicians and engineers for use in developing countries,

+1 that in establishing priorities for the preparation and publishing of handbooks and special publications, special consideration should be given to the needs of developing countries, a) that No. 133 and No. 148 of the ITU Convention provide for the establishment of Radiocommunication Study Groups;